BlakeMScurr/Rail-Towns/src/content/blog/overview/wingatui.md

 Firstly, property values increase due to proximity to public transport.
 For example, in the UK, properties near a train station have a [10% higher value](https://www.struttandparker.com/knowledge-and-research/how-new-transport-infrastructure-affects-property-prices-and-saleability#:~:text=Research%20by%20Nationwide%20shows%20that,reflected%20in%20other%20large%20cities) than comparable properties.

 But much more importantly, trains will let us rezone Wingatui for high density - the DCC rejects most housing developments because they generate traffic, but dense housing around a train station caters to a car-free lifestyle.
-Imagine, for example, several townhouses or an apartment block instead of a single family home.
+Imagine if it were legal to build several townhouses or an apartment block instead of just a single family home.
 This should radically increase the value of land in Wingatui.

 ## Why Not Have Rail?

 Upzoning is essential to justify and pay for any rail service, and we acknowledge that this would be a radical change to your suburb.

-You might oppose developments due to shading, noise, privacy, traffic, parking, aesthetics, love of the way things are, or any number of other reasons.
+You might oppose developments due to shading, noise, privacy, traffic, parking, aesthetics, love of the way things are, extra rates, or any number of other reasons.

 We have carefully considered the above reasons, and designed zoning rules that should solve all these problems.

+### Extra Rates

+Our plan won't impose any additional rates on residents - that would be highly immoral.
+Instead, the train will be paid for by developers who want to build densely in Wingatui.
+Those developers must agree to extra voluntary rates to get the right to build apartments etc, because those apartments rely on the train to be viable.

+Property owners who aren't interested in building densely will keep their current rates.

 ### I Like Things the Way They Are